affinitydb/doc/interface [cplusplus].md

 the `URIMap::uid` field is typically initialized by the caller to `STORE_INVALID_PROPID`, and then the resulting value is stored by the caller (e.g. in some evaluation context variable) upon confirmation of success (`RC_OK`).
 Property IDs are identical across all sessions of a store, but not necessarily identical across different stores.
-A property ID is meaningless outside of the scope of a specific database instance, and should never be serialized alone (without its textual counterpart). `ISession::getURI` retrieves the name bound to a property ID.
+A property ID is meaningless outside of the scope of a specific store instance, and should never be serialized alone (without its textual counterpart). `ISession::getURI` retrieves the name bound to a property ID.
 `ISession::setURIAlias` is considered incomplete in the current release.

 ###ISession::createPIN, ISession::createUncommittedPIN
-This is how new [PINs](./terminology.md#pin) are created. `createPIN` creates the new PIN directly in the database, whereas `createUncommittedPIN` creates [uncommitted PINs](./terminology.md#uncommitted-pin), which don't exist in the database until `ISession::commitPINs` is called.
+This is how new [PINs](./terminology.md#pin) are created. `createPIN` creates the new PIN directly in the store, whereas `createUncommittedPIN` creates [uncommitted PINs](./terminology.md#uncommitted-pin), which don't exist in the database until `ISession::commitPINs` is called.
 In either case, the typical flow is to create [Value](#value)-s and pass them to these methods.
-As soon as the PINs become real in the database, Affinity assigns a [PID](./terminology.md#pin-id-pid) to each of them.
+As soon as the PINs become real in the store, Affinity assigns a [PID](./terminology.md#pin-id-pid) to each of them.
 PINs can be easily retrieved by their PID, using `ISession::getPIN`.

 When passing data into the store, the store almost always copies the data, and hence the caller retains ownership